shashank-bhatt-07/Entity-Recognition-using-CRF/README.md

 In Entity Recognizer.py we are creating the model.

 Run Entity Recognizer.py to create a model and do predictions.
-If you want to create your own model for user usecase then update data.py file in same from format with your dataset.
+If you want to create your own model for your own usecase then update data.py file in same from format with your dataset.